stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - ✅ Implemented notebook execution validation using `jupyter nbconvert --to notebook --execute` to verify functionality
 - ✅ Organized notebook outputs in a dedicated `test_output/notebooks` directory to keep repository clean
 - ✅ Established a formal workflow for notebook execution with automated output saving
+- ✅ Enhanced PineconeDB implementation with deterministic vector IDs to prevent duplicates when reprocessing landmarks
+- ✅ Added integration tests to verify proper fixed ID functionality and backward compatibility
+- ✅ Added metadata consistency verification to the test suite to ensure proper data integrity

 ## What's Left to Build